-And finally we arrive at one of the most compelling arguments that I can make against running: the long-term degradation of the body due to poor mechanics.
+Finally, we arrive at one of the most compelling arguments that I can make against running.
+The long-term degradation of the body due to poor mechanics.

 There’s a proper running technique.
-And if you aren’t taught proper technique you’re subjecting your body to millions of punishing movements over the course of a lifetime.
+If you aren’t taught proper technique, you’re subjecting your body to millions of punishing movements over the course of a lifetime.

-These movements don’t just degrade your foot mechanics, but everything up the chain from there: your knees, your hips, your back, your shoulders, and your neck.
-Improper running technique is immensely destructive.
+These movements don’t only degrade your foot mechanics, but everything up the chain from there.
+Your knees, hips, back, shoulders, and neck.
+An improper running technique is destructive to every major area.

 So, what’s my official stance on running for weight loss?

 There’s two camps of people: those who like to run and those who don’t like to run.
 If you don’t like to run, stop running…immediately.
 In fact, stop doing shit you hate in general—in all categories.